-- If you do not have a hibiscus SCOBY to make your fermented hibiscus tea, we recommend brewing your first and second batches with the black tea kombucha starter to give your kombucha a good jump start.
+- If you do not have a hibiscus SCOBY to make your fermented hibiscus tea, we recommend brewing your first and second batches with the black tea kombucha starter at the ideal kombucha fermentation temperature.
+This will give your kombucha a good jump start and ensure successful fermentation.

 We recommend flavoring this hibiscus kombucha recipe with ginger, but it’s also amazing on its own.
 This is because the hibiscus adds a subtle florally sweet flavor.
 You can also flavor your hibiscus kombucha with lemon to make it extra refreshing.
 This is the perfect drink to sip on while laying out in the sun!